If you are looking for a healthy and simple way to take care of your health, you should try making fresh rose water.

 Which roses should I choose?

-When making rose water, make sure that organic or pesticide-free roses are used.
+When making rose water, be sure to use organic or pesticide-free roses.

 You can use your own roses from home or go to a local farm or market.
-Remember to check the label to make sure the roses are safe for consumption and free of chemicals.
+Remember to check the label to make sure the roses are safe to eat and free of chemicals.

 The best roses for making rose water are Rosa damascena, Rosa centifolia and Rosa gallica.
-These three roses are edible and can therefore be used without hesitation in drinks, teas and flavorings.
+These three roses are edible and can therefore be safely used in drinks, teas and flavorings.

-When you crush the roses, you should not cook the small white part at the bottom of the petal as it is very bitter.
-Remember that the petals must be carefully cleaned and dried before they are used.
+When you shred the roses, you should not cook the small white part at the bottom of the petal, as it is very bitter.
+Remember that the petals must be carefully cleaned and dried before use.

 How to make rose water

-Now that we have learned what rose water is and which roses to choose, let's take a look at the individual steps involved in making rose water.
+Now that we have learned what rose water is and which roses to choose, let's explain the individual steps for making rose water.

 Rose water is easy to make.
 All you need are four or five flowers, water and ice cubes.

-Once you have your roses, prepare them by removing the rose petals from the stems and rinsing them carefully to remove dust, dirt and small animals.
+Once you have your roses, prepare them by removing the rose petals from the stems and rinsing them carefully to remove any dust, dirt, and small creatures.

-You will then need a medium-sized saucepan to place on the stove and a smaller glass bowl to place in the middle of the pan.
+Then you need a medium-sized saucepan, which you place on the stove, and a smaller glass bowl, which you place in the middle of the pot.

-Next, place your rose petals in the saucepan around the empty glass bowl.
+Next, put your rose petals in the saucepan around the empty glass bowl.
 Make sure that there are no petals in the glass bowl at the beginning.

-Now pour water into the saucepan.
-Add enough water to cover the petals and bring the water to the boil.
+Now, fill the cooking pot with water.
+Add enough water to cover the rose petals and bring the water to a simmer.

 Now comes the fun part.
-You have to put the lid on the saucepan... upside down!
+You need to put the lid on the cooking pot… upside down!
 The lid helps to catch the steam from the rose water.

-Once the lid is upside down, you can start placing ice cubes on the lid.
-You can carefully move the ice cubes back and forth with a spoon and watch them begin to melt.
+Once the lid is upside down, you can start placing ice cubes on top of the lid.
+You can gently move the ice cubes back and forth with a spoon and watch them start to melt.
 Once the first batch of ice has melted, add more.
-This will help to condense the evaporated rose water.
+This helps with the condensation of the evaporated rose water.

-Repeat this step for about 30 minutes, then the delicious rose water is ready.
-Lift the lid off the pot and you will see that fresh rose water has condensed in the glass bowl in the center of the pot.
+Repeat this step for about 30 minutes, then the wonderful rose water is ready.
+Lift the pot lid and you will see fresh rose water condensed in the glass bowl in the middle of the pot.

 Rose water is not only fragrant, but also offers many health benefits.
 Rose water is known for its strong anti-inflammatory properties, which can help with both internal and external ailments.